7 ways to protect kids from online fakery

 Photo by Gaelle Marcel on Unsplash

 Fake news, online scams, deepfakes, and more threaten our security and online identity.
 People behind these activities are after eliciting emotions and, more importantly, desired actions to their ploys.
 To be honest, we have become either careless or fearful receivers of these posts.
-We can be too lazy to validate or too excited in sharing whatever is trending as much as we can be too scared to click the most valid of links for transactions we initiate.
+We can sometimes be too lazy to validate information or too excited to share whatever is trending.
+Similarly, we can be too scared to click on the most valid links for transactions we initiate.

 If validating what is true is a challenge for adults, what more for kids?
 Children these days have direct access to social media apps, search engines, and online video sharing platforms through their devices.
 And while these are handy for many things like school research, there are no automatic tools to validate the results they get.
 Equipping children with the smarts and capability to identify credible online information is an imperative to train and protect not only their young minds but also future-proof their responsible ways online as they grow older.